Skip to main content

 Treating the estimate as official.
 Many schools rank using weighted GPA, but some use unweighted, and others have stopped ranking entirely.
 Tie-breaking rules also vary.
 The calculator gives you a clean mathematical conversion, not your official rank.
 Always verify with your school's registrar.

-Mixing up rank with percentile values.
-A student ranked 50th sometimes tells people “my percentile is 50.”
+Mixing up rank with top-percent values.
+A student ranked 50th sometimes tells people “my percentage is 50.”
 That's only true if the class has exactly 100 students.
-With 500 students, rank 50 is actually the 10th percentile.
+With 500 students, rank 50 is top 10%.

 Right Tool, Right Moment

-Use this tool when you know your rank and need to report a percentile on an application.
-Some college forms ask for class rank, others ask for percentile, and some ask for both.
+Use this tool when you know your rank and need to report class standing on an application.
+Some college forms ask for exact class rank, others ask whether you are in the top 10%, top quarter, or top half.
 Running the conversion yourself ensures you fill in the right number instead of guessing.

 Use it when you're setting a target.
 If a state scholarship requires top 15 percent, the calculator tells you the exact rank you need to hit in a class of your size.
 That gives you a concrete number to track throughout the year.